 “Donate or recycle clothes and bedding you don’t use anymore in order to free up storage space in your closets, basement, and garage,” says Amy Bly, a home stager at Great Impressions Home Staging in Montville, N.J.
 These areas should look roomy, well-organized, and clean.

 Related: Garage Storage Ideas Under $50

 Buyers need to picture themselves living in the house, and they may have trouble doing that if all your personal effects are on display.
 In order to accomplish that, a professional stager can create a plan for you.

 Bly spends about two hours walking through a property assessing curb appeal, interior flow, closets, bookcases, media cabinets, flooring, and more.

 “I give homeowners a multi-page, room-by-room form they can use to take notes on my recommendations,” says Bly.
 She typically recommends things like neutralizing out-of-date decor, removing old furnishings and carpeting, and updating light fixtures.
 She also suggests the type of shower curtains, towels, bedding, and pillows to display for an upscale look.

 Getting a jump on these fall projects will give you a leg up on selling in the spring.
-Today’s buyers are savvier than ever before, especially millennial first-time homebuyers who may have searched homes online for months prior to getting in the field.
-More than just listing your home in the spring, you want to make it’s as perfect as possible.
-That means everything works and looks immaculate, and there are no glaring issues that will turn off buyers.
-When you’re ready, have a friend or relative drop by for a tour and point out anything you may have overlooked.
+Today’s buyers are savvier than ever before, so when you’re ready, have a friend or relative drop by for a tour and point out anything you may have overlooked.

 Related: Best Projects for Return on Investment